jimkring/a-version-explorer-for-labview/README.md

 ![image](https://user-images.githubusercontent.com/381432/188509924-f87d937b-bd16-4f39-9b3e-818b7d81b28c.png)

+## Notes on Possible Solutions

+### Solving the Copy of user.lib Problem
+In thinking about a solution to the user.lib problem, basically what's needed is to have the final output (the down-saved VIs, in place) link to the installed user.lib VIs instead of the ones from the newer LabVIEW version.

+Considerations and Ideas:
+- If the older/target LabVIEW version is installed and also has ALL OF THE REQUIRED USER.LIB VIs installed, then would be possible to re-write/fix the linker info of the exported VIs in the older version of LabVIEW.
+    - Is it reasonable to assume that the user has the older LabVIEW version on the same machine as the newer LabVIEW version?
+- We cannot re-write the linker info in the newer version of LabVIEW (which we know has those required VIs installed) because "Write Linker Info" cannot operate on VIs from older LabVIEW Versions (it will raise an error message about the VIs being too old to upgrade).

 ## Use Cases and Value Drivers
+The following are specific use cases that explain the need/value for a better *Save for Previous Version* feature in LabVIEW.

 ### Community Contributions Recieved in Newer LabVIEW Versions
 - Scenario: Contributors submit code in newer LabVIEW versions than the pinned LabVIEW version.
 The submitted code needs to be saved for the pinned LabVIEW vesion before it can be merged into the project project.
 - Value: Makes community/team conribution to projects easier/possible for contributors who only have accesss to newer LabVIEW versions.